 The Intune templates are 100% cloud-based, are built in to Intune (no downloading), and don't require any customizations, including using OMA-URI.
 They offer a straight-forward way to configure the settings, and find the settings you want:

-The Office and Microsoft Edge settings are ADMX-ingested, and use the same Office administrative template files and Microsoft Edge administrative template files that you would download in on-premises environments.
+The Office, Microsoft Edge, and Visual Studio settings are ADMX-ingested, and use the same administrative template files that you would download in on-premises environments.

 You can import custom and third party ADMX and ADML files.
 For more information, including the steps, go to Import custom or partner ADMX files.

 When managing devices in your organization, you want to create groups of settings that apply to different device groups.
 You also want a simple view of the settings you can configure.
 You can complete this task using Administrative Templates in Microsoft Intune.

 As part of your mobile device management (MDM) solution, use these template settings as a one-stop shop to manage your Windows client devices.

 This article lists the steps to create a template for Windows client devices, and shows how to filter all the available settings in Intune.
 When you create the template, it creates a device configuration profile.
 You can then assign or deploy this profile to Windows client devices in your organization.

 Some of these settings are available starting with Windows 10 version 1709 (RS2/build 15063).
 Some settings aren't included in all the Windows editions.
 For the best experience, we suggest using Windows 10 Enterprise version 1903 (19H1/build 18362) and newer.